- Do you need a biscuit joiner?

 The best way to join slabs of wood together

-That being said, biscuit joins are an excellent choice for many reasons.
+That being said, biscuit joints are an excellent choice for many reasons.
 They are quick and easy to make, and they can handle pretty heavy loads when combined with good strong glue.

 If you need more support for heavy loads, you could add steel brackets to the underside of the joint.